Permitted Individual Information

 Becoming a Permitted Individual

-A principal investigator or supervisor attains Permitted Individual status by sending an application to EHS.
+A person obtains Permitted Individual status by sending an application to EHS.

-Please review the Permitted Individual Essentials section located on the right side of this page prior to completing the application for a Permit number in order to familiarize yourself with the program requirements and the role of the Permitted Individual in the program.
+Please review the information in the application form to familiarize yourself with the program requirements and the role of the Permitted Individual in the program.

 Instructions for the completion of the form are provided along with the form in the PDF file.
 Download or open the PDF file and print the form and instructions.
 Please read the instructions before completing the form.